tqdm/tqdm/README.rst

     Automatically adjusts ``miniters`` to correspond to ``mininterval`` after long display update lag.
 Only works if ``dynamic_miniters`` or monitor thread is enabled.
-* miniters  : int, optional
+* miniters  : int or float, optional
     Minimum progress display update interval, in iterations.
     If 0 and ``dynamic_miniters``, will automatically adjust to equal ``mininterval`` (more CPU efficient, good for tight loops).